kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 *********************************
 ### <code>add</code>
 <code><b>add(<i>&lt;value1&gt;</i> : any, <i>&lt;value2&gt;</i> : any) => any</b></code><br/><br/>
 Adds a pair of strings or numbers.
 Adds a date to a number of days.
+Adds a duration to a timestamp.
 Appends one array of similar type to another.
 Same as the + operator
 * ``add(10, 20) -> 30``
 * ``10 + 20 -> 30``
 * ``add('ice', 'cream') -> 'icecream'``